AlanLongfellow/Schrodinger_Solution/README.md

-# The Longfellow Schrödinger Solution
+# The General Solution to the Schrödinger Equation

-- A research codebase and document set for the unique general solution of the time-dependent Schrödinger equation developed by Alan C. Longfellow.
+- A research codebase and document set for the unique general solution of the time-dependent Schrödinger equation with arbitrary variable potential developed by Alan C. Longfellow.
 - This repository contains links to the formal paper(s) plus the proofs, supporting derivations, reproducible notebooks, reference implementations, and figure generation scripts.

 ## Claim (informal):